Pycomet/telegram-bot-starter-kit-v2/README.md

 ## Bot Structure

 - `main.py`: Entry point for the bot.
-- `bot/`: Directory containing bot modules and functionality.
-- `config.yaml`: Configuration file for the bot.
+- `.env`: Configuration file for the bot.
 - `requirements.txt` (or equivalent): List of dependencies.

 ## Docker Deployment